 - Form a first impression and then take delight in proving myself totally wrong

-- Use salt and dried chilies as currency for other necessities
+- Use dried chilies, smoked herrings, pizza slices as currency for other necessities (like apricot crumble).

-- Leave my watch at home so as to avoid checkpoint yearnings
+- Leave my gps at home so as to avoid checkpoint yearnings

 - Pack a mini spritzer/spray bottle